calculix/cae/README.md

 - [Solid mesh parser](src/ccx_mesh.py) supports includes in the input file.
 Tested on the all official CacluliX examples.
 See [tests.log](tests.log).

-- Surfaces and sets of the imported mesh could be highlighted in the [VTK widget](src/ccx_vtk.py).
+- Surfaces and sets of the imported mesh could be highlighted in the [VTK module](src/ccx_vtk.py).

-- Application's global settings are maintained in [editable env-file](src/ccx_settings.env) with Python syntax.
-Settings are automatically saved during the workflow.
+- Application's global settings could be set up in the File->Settings menu.
+Settings are maintained in [editable env-file](src/ccx_settings.env) with Python syntax.
+The file is automatically overwrited during the workflow.

 - [Optimal job management](src/ccx_job.py):